-In today’s data-driven world, it’s hard to imagine any business having a shortage of sensitive client information.
-Whether dealing with patient records at a doctor’s office, tax files at an accounting firm, or a stack of social security numbers locked up in a filing cabinet in a government building, there’s no denying that there is a lot of information out there that needs to be secured.
+In today’s data-driven world, it’s hard to imagine any business having a shortage of sensitive client information—making data destruction vital.
+Whether dealing with patient records at a doctor’s office, tax files at an accounting firm, or a stack of social security numbers locked up in a filing cabinet in a government building, there’s no denying there is a lot of information out there needing to be secured.

-This is where laws like FACTA — and specifically its recent disposal rule — come into play.
-Meant to keep consumer information safe, FACTA requires companies that utilize sensitive information to dispose of that information properly, providing a detailed set of instructions on how to do so.
+This is where laws like FACTA—and specifically its recent disposal rule—come into play.
+Meant to keep consumer information safe, FACTA requires companies utilizing sensitive information to properly carry out a data destruction process, providing a detailed set of instructions on how to do so.
 When it comes to laws like this one, though, avoiding stiff federal penalties is only part of the reason that your company should make sure to maintain compliance.

 Here are a few reasons why: